Playing Virtual Dress-up

 Queen Elizabeth I versus Kyana, Queen of Stardust!

 The virtual paper doll generator is based on the show The Tudors, but the doll maker is surprisingly historically accurate and offers lots of variations for both ladies and lords!
-Having difficulty getting the gents to wear trunk hose (those puffy pantaloons made of fabric strips)?
+Having difficulty getting real-world gents to wear trunk hose (those puffy pantaloons made of fabric strips)?
 Dress up a virtual baron instead!

 He’s sexy and he knows it.
 He just likes to mask his enthusiasm for trunk hose behind a wall of contempt.